tidepool-org/tidepool-org.github.io/QueriesAndNotifications.md

 * True and False are accepted as boolean values.

-* A timestamp expressed in ISO 8601 format (YYYY-MM-DDTHH:MM:SS with optional timezone)] is parsed as a datetime object and converted to the internal format.
+* A timestamp expressed in ISO 8601 format (YYYY-MM-DDTHH:MM:SS with optional timezone -- if no timezone is specified it's assumed to be UTC) is parsed as a datetime object and converted to the internal format.
 If you want a timestamp to be a string, use quotes.

 * Operators are traditional; some operators have multiple forms (& or AND, for example).
 Both = and == are accepted for conditional equality.